-(1) Quoting prices to your customers.
-Always quote your customers the full, out-the-door price.
+(1) Eliminate your dealer fee.
+We had shown some progress in dealers eliminating their dealer fees in Palm Beach County.
+Palm Beach Toyota and Royal Palm Toyota dropped their dealer fee three years ago and Treasure Coast Toyota eliminated there’s two years ago.
+This was due, not to a “moral revelation” by the dealer or legislative action but economic pressure.
+Palm Beach Toyota, Royal Palm Toyota and Treasure Coast Toyota are my three nearest competitors.
+But unfortunately, all three of these dealers recently reinstated their dealer fee.
+In fact, Royal Palm and Palm Beach increased their dealer fee to $999.
 The only additional costs passed to your customer should be federal, state, or local taxes and/or fees like Florida sales tax.
 This is the generally accepted practice in retailing all other products and services.
 A price is quoted to your customer when you communicate a price in any fashion including advertising a price in the newspaper, radio or TV, painting a price on a windshield or sign, saying a price over the phone or in person, or giving a price over the Internet.
 Your “dealer fee” is profit for you.
 It is not a “fee” and it should be included in your price.

 (3) Don’t advertise a car at a price that you don’t want to sell it for.
 If you advertise a car for a specific price, you should be willing and able to sell that car to as many customers as respond to the ad.
+If you run out of stock, give the customer a rain check.
 Also, pay your salesmen a commission on the ad cars.
 Now most of you don’t pay a salesman a commission if he sells the ad car.
 What do you think that salesman is going to tell the customer who comes in on the ad?
 If you run out of that model, you should give your customers a rain check.
 When you don’t do that, it’s called “bait and switch”.

 (5) Give customers who are” just looking” a price when they ask for it.
 It’s insulting to today’s sophisticated buyers to be told when they ask for the price that they can buy the car for, that they have to make an offer in writing with a deposit first.
 It’s also insulting when you tell the customer that you won’t give her a price until she’s “ready to buy”.
 Can you imagine being told this by a salesman at Best Buy when you asked the price of 50” Plasma TV?
 Your salesmen won’t give prices to your customers because they are afraid the customer will compare his price with the competition.
 This is what the free market place is all about!
 Customer should shop and compare.
 If you treat your customers with respect, integrity, and courtesy, they will return to you an offer you the right to meet or beat a lower price.